 1.2.1.
 Cut Tile, Stone, and Concrete

-Apart from concrete grinding, it’s possible to cut this material, and also handle cutting stone and tile applications.
-If you can’t use tile cutters because the area is hard to reach, cutting concrete with an angle grinder becomes a viable option.
+Apart from concrete grinding, it’s possible to cut this material and handle cutting stone and tile applications.
+If you can’t use tile cutters because the area is hard to reach, cutting Concrete with an angle grinder becomes a viable option.

 Here are the steps for handling this task:

 - Start by outlining the cut on both tile’s sides.
 Furthermore, use clamps to tighten the tile.